replicatedhq/replicated-field-labs/instruqt/protecting-your-assets/03-proxying-private-images/assignment.md

 your private registry for the Replicated Vendor Portal.
 This has already been done in the lab environment, so we're just going to review how it was set.

-Log into the Vendor Portal with the following credentials:
+You may still be logged into the Vendor Portal, but if you're not you can log in with the following credentials:

 Username: `[[ Instruqt-Var key="USERNAME" hostname="shell" ]]`<br/>
 Password: `[[ Instruqt-Var key="PASSWORD" hostname="shell" ]]`